Laboratory, Office, & Meeting Space

-Faculty and graduate students in the department are housed in Coker, Fordham, and Wilson Halls.
+Faculty and graduate students in the department are housed in Coker Hall, Fordham Hall, Wilson Hall, and the Genome Science Building.
 Student offices are generally located near their major adviser.

 Student mailboxes are located in Coker Hall.
 Mail should be addressed to your name at Department of Biology, CB# 3280, Coker Hall, University of North Carolina, Chapel Hill, NC 27599-3280.
 The departmental fax number is (919) 962-1625.

 Couch Biology Library.
-The Couch Biology Library is currently located on the third floor of Coker Hall.
-For information, including locations and holding of other libraries on campus, consult the UNC Libraries web page at http://www.lib.unc.edu/.
+The Science Library Annex in Wilson Library (http://www.lib.unc.edu/science/HoursLocation.html) houses the majority of the on-campus collection of natural and mathematical sciences.
+For information, including locations and holdings of other libraries on campus, consult the UNC Libraries web page at http://www.lib.unc.edu/.

 North Carolina Botanical Garden.
 The North Carolina Botanical Garden, located two miles east of campus, is a regional center for research, conservation, and interpretation of plants, particularly those native to the southeastern United States.
 The Botanical Garden also oversees the nearby Mason Farm Biological Reserve, a 367-acre tract containing diverse natural plant communities and protected habitats especially valuable for scientific research and teaching.
 For more information, see http://ncbg.unc.edu/.